cmwylie19/task-service/README.md

 r to a container registryfound at `server.js` to build, deploy, manage, and secure the Task API.

-The scenarios will take you from building and deploying the application from a source to traffic re-routing, to rate limiting, to securing your Application with OAuth2 OIDC flow using Google as an authentication provider.

-The first scenario is a provides a background and [howto guide](https://github.com/cmwylie19/task-service/blob/master/Scenarios/DeployInK8s.md) on Cloud Native Application Development and Deployment so feel free to skip it if you already know your way around the cluster._

 **NOTE:** It may be advantageous to refer back to this `README.md` while you are going through the scenarios to see how the application works _without_ Gloo Edge to better understand the transformations that are being made at the proxy level.

 ## Background